havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 - Output is a polygon layer with the standard deviational ellipse as the only feature.
-The following attributes are available for the layer / ellipse: meanx, meany, majoranglerad (major axis angle in radians counter-clockwise relative to x/east), directiondeg ("compass" direction - degrees clockwise relative to north), majorsd (SD along the major axis), minorsd (SD along the minor axis that is normal to the major axis) and eccentricity.
+The following attributes are available for the layer / ellipse: meanx, meany, majorsd (SD along the major axis), minorsd (SD along the minor axis that is normal to the major axis), majorangle(rad) (major axis angle in radians counter-clockwise relative to x/east), directiond(eg) ("compass" direction - degrees clockwise relative to north) and eccentricity.

 Options
 =============